Amekyras/kitsune/README.md

   - All of the above, plus:
   - Additional onboard LEDS to provide a secondary indication mechanism
   - New JST-XH port to allow external battery usage (tested with 1x9V, should work with multiple AAs in series)
-  - New JST-XH port breaking out UART pins, will be used for connecting two boards together for 16-player mode at a later date
+  - New JST-XH port breaking out UART pins
   - Debug jumper replaced with 6-way DIP switch, controlling (left to right)
     - Debug mode
     - Speaker mute
     - Speaker test
     - Automatic reset
-    - Multibuzzer branch mode (currently inactive)
-    - Multibuzzer main mode (currently inactive)

-- Kitsune v0.3
+- Kitsune v0.3 - **I strongly recommend this version or the Plus Plus, the new jacks are much more resilient to being bashed around**
-  - Replaced audio jacks with PJ306 metal jacks to increase reliability
+  - Replaced audio jacks with PJ306 metal jacks to increase reliability, cleaned up PCB
+  - UART JST-XH not populated by default, specify if you'd like this!

 - Kitsune++
   - Ten-player version of Kitsune v0.3